Sterling1111/Calculus-with-Coq/README.md

 # Calculus with Coq

 A formal, textbook-style development of single-variable calculus and supporting real analysis in the Coq proof assistant.
+This formalization follows the presentation and problem sequence of Michael Spivak’s "Calculus".
 The repository includes a reusable library (`Lib/`) plus worked problems for the Calculus track (`Calculus/`) and companion materials (`ATTAM/`).

 ## Highlights